kuzudb/kuzudb.github.io/docs/blog/wcoj.md

 </p>

 by Semih Salihoğlu, Feb 22nd, 2023
-# Every Graph DBMSs Must Implement "Worst-case Optimal" Joins
+# Why (Graph) DBMSs Need Novel Join Algorithms: The Story of Worst-case Optimal Join Algorithms
 Joins of a sets of records is objectively the most expensive operation in DBMSs.
 In my previous post on factorization, I said that in the field of databases, once in a while you run into a very simple idea that deviates from the norm that gets you very excited.
 Today, I will discuss another such idea, worst-case optimal join (wcoj) algorithms.
 Wcoj algorithms and the theory around it in one sentence says this:

-  - queries involving complex "cyclic joins" over many-to-many relationships should be evaluated column at a time instead of the norm table at a time.
+  - Queries involving complex "cyclic joins" over many-to-many relationships should be evaluated column at a time instead of the norm table at a time.
 Wcoj algorithms find their best applications when finding cyclic patterns on graphs, such as cliques or cycles, which is common in the workloads of fraud detection and recommendation applications.
-As such, they should be integrated into every graph DBMS and many RDBMSs (and I am convinced that they eventually will).
+As such, they should be integrated into every graph DBMS and many RDBMSs and I am convinced that they eventually will.

 {: .highlight}
 > **Tldr: The key takeaways are:**
 > - **History of Wcoj Algorithms:** Research on wcoj algorithms started with a solution to open question
      about the maximum sizes of join queries.
-This made researchers realize this: the traditional "binary join plans" paradigm of generating query plans that join 2 table a time until all of the tables in the query are joined is provably suboptimal for some queries.
-Specifically, When join queries are cyclic, which in graph terms means when the searched graph pattern has cycles in it, and the relationships between records are many-to-many, then this paradigm can generate unnecessarily large amounts of intermediate results.
+This made researchers realize this: the traditional "binary join plans" paradigm of generating query plans that join 2 tables a time until all of the tables in the query are joined is provably suboptimal for some queries.
+Specifically, when join queries are cyclic, which in graph terms means when the searched graph pattern has cycles in it, and the relationships between records are many-to-many, then this paradigm can generate unnecessarily large amounts of intermediate results.
-> - **Core Algorithmic Step of Wcoj Algorithms:**:  Wcoj algorithms fix this sub-optimality and
+> - **Core Algorithmic Step of Wcoj Algorithms:**:  Wcoj algorithms fix this sub-optimality by
-    instead perform the joins one column at a time using multiway intersections.
+    performing the joins one column at a time (instead of 2 tables at a time) using multiway intersections.
 > - **How Kùzu Integrates Wcoj Algorithms:** Kùzu generates plans that seamlessly mix binary joins
     and wcoj-style multiway intersections.
 Multiway intersections are performed by an operator called "multiway ASP Join", which has a build phase that creates sorted indices on the fly; and a probe phase that performs multi-way intersections using the built indices.
-> - **Yes, the Term "Worst-case Optimal" Is Confusing, Even to Don Knuth:** I know, Don Knuth also found the term "
+> - **Yes, the Term "Worst-case Optimal" Is Confusing, Even to Don Knuth:** I know, Don Knuth also found the term
     "worst-case optimal" a bit confusing.
-See my [anecdote on this].
+See my [anecdote on this](#a-thank-you--a-story-about-knuths-reaction-to-the-term-worst-case-optimal).
     It basically means that the worst-case runtimes of  these algorithms are asymptotically optimal.

-## Joins, a Running Example & Traditional Table-at-a-time Joins
+## Joins, Running Example & Traditional Table-at-a-time Joins
 Joins are objectively the most expensive and powerful operation in DBMSs.
 In SQL, you indicate them in the FROM clause by listing a set of table names, in Cypher in the MATCH clause, where you draw a graph pattern